openshift/app-netutil/samples/go_app/README.md

 * INFO

 #### Run locally
-If the application is not actually running in a container where annotations have been exposed, run the following to copy a sample annotation file onto the system:
+If the application is not actually running in a container where annotations have been exposed, run the following to copy a sample annotation file onto the system.
+There are a couple of examples, so choose one that suits your testing.
+Make sure to name the file 'annotations' in the '/etc/podinfo/' directory.
 ```
 $ sudo mkdir -p /etc/podinfo/
-$ sudo cp samples/go_app/annotations /etc/podinfo/.
+$ sudo cp samples/annotations/annotations_all /etc/podinfo/annotations
 ```

 SR-IOV exposes the PCI Addresses of the VF to the container using an